top of page

 I am Professor of Renaissance and Early Modern Art

-and a Fellow of Trinity Hall, where I am Dean of Discipline.
+I am a Fellow of Trinity Hall, where I am Dean of Discipline and Picture Steward.

 Before coming to Cambridge in 2012, I was Lecturer in Art History at the University of St Andrews and Associate Professor of Art History at the